Jo3115/LushCodeJam2019/README.md

 # LushCodeJam2019

-The following instructions assumes that the user has pip installed and has python setup in the environement path.
+The following instructions assumes that the user has pip installed and has python setup in the environment path.

-Open up the cmd and navigate to the root directory of the project and create a virtual environement by typing
+Open up the cmd and navigate to the root directory of the project and create a virtual environment by typing

 `virtualenv venv`